usnistgov/dioptra/docs/source/how-to/essential-workflows/running-jobs.rst

       **Client Method:**

-      Use the client to select the artifact.
+      Use the client to retrieve the IDs of artifacts.

       .. automethod:: dioptra.client.artifacts.ArtifactsCollectionClient.get